 When you lock or unlock the doors or the lift gate, the hazard indicator will flash and the horn (or the outside chime) will sound as a confirmation.
-For details, see "Setting hazard indicator and horn mode" later in this section.
+For details, see "Setting hazard indicator and horn mode" (P.3-23).